Move over, young adult rock stars, because the

 'Tyler Johnson Was Here' by Jay Coles (March 20; Little, Brown Books for Young Readers)

-Fans of The Hate U Give (um, everyone?) need to read Jay Coles' debut novel Tyler Johnson Was Here.
+(um, everyone?) need to read Jay Coles' debut novel The Hate U Give Tyler Johnson Was Here.
 It's an unflinching look at police brutality and systemic racism in America, but it's also a beautiful story about brothers and grieving.
 Marvin's twin brother Tyler is shot and killed by police at a party, and a video of the horrific event is going viral.
 Still, Marvin doesn't want the hate and the persecution and the tragedy around him to make him hard or cold.
 Instead he finds the drive and the empowerment to try to work for change.
+Click here to buy.

 'And She Was' by Jessica Verdi (March 27; Scholastic)